Tag Archives: normal

 • When I get positive feedback I read it over and over again, tell myself to take it in and give myself permission to believe it’s true.
 I tell someone about it to make the feeling last.

-• When all else fails, I take an Ativan because my psychiatrist said that’s what I should do.
+• When all else fails, I take an Ativan because my psychiatrist said that’s what I should do when I’m spiraling.

-Today I was looking through the registration form for what I thought was a new client, and there is a section where we ask if they’ve been in therapy before and if they found it helpful.
-She wrote that she had seen me in therapy previously for several months and found it extremely helpful, that she hasn’t been able to find a therapist who she trusts since then.
+Today I was looking through the registration form for what I thought was a new client.
+There is a section where we ask if they’ve been in therapy before and if they found it helpful.
+She wrote that she had seen me in therapy previously for several months and found it extremely helpful and that she hasn’t been able to find a therapist who she trusts since then.

 I have read the comment several times so far and am trying to allow myself to believe that I am, in fact, a good therapist.
 In this moment, it’s working.

 P.S.
-Later research found that the 3:1 ratio of positive to negative feedback doesn’t help.
+More recent research found that the 3:1 ratio of positive to negative feedback doesn’t help.
+They changed it to 5:1.
 So it’s not just me.

 Divorces